devjwsong/labyrinth-simulator-kani/src/evaluation/README.md

 #### 5. Generated response

 The generated response, which is represented as `generated`, is an assistant message which has been generated by the model given the current `scene`, `players`, `past_history` and `current_queries`.
 The format is the same as the one explained in **3.
 Current queries**.
-This response will go into `current_queries` for the next generation.
+This response will go into `current_queries` to start a new turn by the players.

 <br/>